Eliso: Reception

 Sergei Eisenstein expressed to Ivor Montagu that there were only two good portrayals of the lezginka in film, and that Shengelaya's in Eliso was better than in October: Ten Days That Shook the World, the film he directed.
+In a 2012 poll of film critics by Tbilisi Intermedia, Eliso was listed first among the 12 best films of Georgian cinema.